MegaChie/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-this folder contains my solution to ALX's training project of the name: 0x14.
-JavaScript - Web scraping
+this folder contains my solution to ALX's training project of the name: 0x15.
+JavaScript - Web jQuery